AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 Each contract's public bytecode is committed to during contract deployment.
 As part of the AVM circuit verification algorithm, the bytecode column (as a concatenation of all relevant contract bytecodes) is verified against the corresponding bytecode commitments.
 This is expanded on in ["Bytecode Validation Circuit"](./bytecode-validation-circuit.md).

 ## Memory
 To process a public execution request, the AVM executes the request's initial message call along with any nested calls it encounters.
-Execution of a message call requires some context including an `ExecutionEnvironment` and `MachineState`.
+Execution of a message call requires some context including an `AvmContext.ExecutionEnvironment` and `AvmContext.MachineState`.
 Separate instances of these constructs must exist for each message call.

 AVM instructions may read from or write to these constructs (explicitly or indirectly), and therefore it is natural to represent them in the AVM circuit via a memory table.
 Since each call must have its own `ExecutionEnvironment` and `MachineState`, each entry in the memory table must specify which call it corresponds to.
 This is accomplished via a `callPointer` column.
 The memory table is sorted first by `callPointer` and thus all memory accesses for a given message call are grouped.

-User code has explicit access to a construct known as **user memory**, also known as `MachineState.memory`.
+User code has explicit access to a construct known as **user memory** (`AvmContext.memory` in the high-level specification).
 When an AVM instruction performs an access like `M[offset]`, it is accessing user memory.

-The remainder of a call's `ExecutionEnvironment` and `MachineState` is not explicitly addressable by user code.
-This remaining context lives in a construct known as **protected memory** and is accessible only via dedicated instructions (like `ADDRESS`, `JUMP`, `CALL`, etc...).
+A call's `ExecutionEnvironment` and `MachineState` is not explicitly addressable by user code.
+This context lives in a construct known as **protected memory** and is accessible only via dedicated instructions (like `ADDRESS`, `JUMP`, `CALL`, etc...).

 > Note: the fact that this context is implemented as protected circuit memory is not relevant to user code or even to the high-level AVM specification.